 Introduces problem solving skills in mathematics.
 Topics also include number systems and operations, estimations, geometry, measurements, symmetries, and tessellations.
 Graphing calculators and other technologies will be introduced in the application of the topics.
 Oral and written communication will be emphasized.
-Not open to students majoring in mathematics, biology, and medical technology.
+Not open to students majoring in mathematics, biology, business, criminal justices, medical technology and sociology.
 Prerequisite: MA 090 or placement test.